magently/magento-sign2pay/README.md

 you need to start from scratch, this is the way to go.

 To gain access to the droplet, have someone add your key to the root user.
+If it's powered down, power it up using the Digital Ocean website.

+The password for the admin user is in our [Wiki](https://github.com/Sign2Pay/sign2pay/wiki/Passwords).

+To order something you'll want to search for `Socks`.

 ## PHP code